digitranslab/jumpstart/docs/docs/gitsync.md

 </Tabs>

-### 5. Finish the GitSync Configuration on ToolJet
+### 5. Finish the GitSync Configuration on JumpStart

-Go back to the **Configure git** tab on ToolJet, and click on the **Finalize setup** button.
+Go back to the **Configure git** tab on JumpStart, and click on the **Finalize setup** button.
 If the SSH key is configured correctly, you will see a success message.

 <img className="screenshot-full" src="/img/gitsync/finalize-ssh2-configuration-v2.png" alt="GitSync" />